jimburton/sudoku/README.md

 ```

 that every time we run it, would print a new, interesting Sudoku
 puzzle on the screen.
-One can discuss what an interesting Sudoku
+One can discuss what an "interesting" Sudoku
 puzzle is.
 Here are three properties that an interesting Sudoku puzzle
 must have:

-+ There must be a solution
++ There must be a solution.
-+ There must not be two different solutions
++ There must not be two different solutions.
-+ There must not be too many digits already visible
++ There must not be too many digits already visible.

 Can you think of a way to define a function for generating an infinite
 supply of new Sudoku puzzles satisfying the above two properties?
 You